 Body of Knowledge for Certified Executive Compensation Professionals

-The Body of Knowledge is comprised of four main knowledge domains consisting of 85 total tasks representing common skills, knowledge and abilities of the executive compensation professional.
+The Body of Knowledge is comprised of four main knowledge domains consisting of 78 total tasks representing common skills, knowledge and abilities of the executive compensation professional.
 You should review the BOK while performing a self-assessment of your individual strengths and weaknesses of the subject matter to be tested.
 You should review all topic areas with deeper concentration on those in which you have identified as areas of weakness.

 Strategic Management of Executive Compensation

-• Understand the mission, vision and business strategy of the organization.
+• Understand the mission, vision, and business strategy of the organization.

-• Develop the executive compensation strategy.
+• Develop the executive compensation pay philosophy.

-• Identify objectives for executive compensation plans.
+• Identify objectives for executive compensation programs.

-• Understand the organizational culture.
+• Understand the employee value proposition (EVP).

 • Understand the governance structure of the organization.